hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/kazarinov/pricelist_generator/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`:  This global variable likely controls configuration settings (e.g., development or production modes).
+    * ``:  This global variable likely controls configuration settings (e.g., development or production modes).
 The exact implications depend on how it's used in the rest of the project.

 * **Potential Errors/Improvements:**
     * **Missing Docstrings:** The `pricelist_generator.py` module (if it exists) and the `ReportGenerator` class should have docstrings.
 Explaining the parameters, return values, and usage of the class and its methods would significantly enhance code readability and maintainability.